ctu-vras/blanket-infant-face-anonym/README.md

 - **Two-stage design**: diffusion-based inpainting + temporally-consistent swap
 - **Attribute preservation**: expression, gaze, head orientation, eye/mouth openness
 - **High downstream performance**: ~90% detection AP, ~97% pose estimation retention
-- **Outperforms SOTA**: beats DeepPrivacy2 on de-identification, perceptual metrics and downsteam task performance
+- **Outperforms SOTA**: beats DeepPrivacyV2 on de-identification, perceptual metrics and downstream task performance

 > [!WARNING]
 > This code is experimental and not yet production-ready.
 Anonymization results may be imperfect and may miss detections.
 Full reliability will be achieved once the “missing detections” problem is solved (see Roadmap below).